-Maximize Sales Potential In Peak Periods, Part 2
+Maximize Sales In Peak Periods, Part 2

-How do you maximize your sales potential?
+How do you maximize sales in your peak periods?

 What if your next sales goal was to create additional sales from the guests that are already in your restaurant?